miraheze/statichelp/content/tech-docs/Tech:Varnish.md

 Sometimes, you want to override the health checks, for example, because you want to depool an appserver.

 Using the `backend.set_health` command, you can manage the health status of an appserver.
-For example, to depool mw151 (again, '''please ensure that you run this command on ALL cache proxies):
+For example, to depool mw151 (again, '''please ensure that you run this command on <ins>ALL</ins> cache proxies):
 ```
 varnish> backend.set_health mw151 sick
 ```